sensu/sensu-docs-legacy/source/docs/0.17/checks.md

 ### Name

 Each check definition has a unique check name, used for the definition key.
+Every check definition is within the `"checks": {}` definition scope.

 - A unique string used to name/identify the check
 - Cannot contain special characters or spaces